Chapel of the Ascension: Tracing the Sacred Path to Heavenly Heights

 In more recent history, following the end of the Ottoman Empire and the British Mandate in Palestine, the control of Jerusalem shifted.
 The establishment of the State of Israel in 1948 brought about a new era for Chapel of the Ascension.
 Today, the chapel has been restored to reflect both the Christian and Muslim identities and is once again a place of worship for visitors from around the world.

-The Church Of The Ascention 2
+The Church of the Ascention 2

-The Church Of The Ascention 3
+The Church of the Ascention 3

-The Church Of The Ascention 4
+The Church of the Ascention 4

 Architecture: Tracing the Crusader and Islamic Influences